USEPA/WNTR/.github/PULL_REQUEST_TEMPLATE.md

 ## Acknowledgement
 By contributing to WNTR, I acknowledge that I have reviewed the software quality assurance guidelines and agree to the following terms and conditions for my contribution:
-1. I agree my contributions are submitted under the BSD license.
+1. I agree that my contributions are submitted under the Revised BSD License.
 2. I represent I am authorized to make the contributions and grant the license.
 If my employer has rights to intellectual property that includes these contributions, I represent that I have received permission to make contributions and grant the required license on behalf of that employer.
 3. If code was generated using AI tools, I have disclosed the use of AI and reviewed all code for quality assurance, correctness, security, and licensing.